An Inclusive Approach to Education

 ● Cognition and Learning

 ● Social, Emotional and Mental Health

 ● Sensory and/or Physical Needs

-As well as having a NASENDCo qualified SENDCo, we also have staff that will have additional training in the following areas:
+Our staff have additional training in the following areas:

 ● Autistic Spectrum Disorder

 We aim to ensure that all staff working with learners who have SEND possesses a working knowledge of the difficulty to help them in supporting access to the mainstream curriculum.